12.1 – Overview

 There are two types of inflation indices – Wholesale Price Index (WPI) and Consumer Price Index (CPI).

 Wholesale Price Index (WPI) – The WPI indicates the movement in prices at the wholesale level.
-It captures the price increase or decrease when they are sold between organizations as opposed to actual consumers.
+It captures the price increase or decreases when they are sold between organizations as opposed to actual consumers.
 WPI is an easy and convenient method to calculate inflation.
-However the inflation measured here is at an institutional level and does not necessarily capture the inflation experienced by the consumer.
+However, the inflation measured here is at an institutional level and does not necessarily capture the inflation experienced by the consumer.

 As I write this, the WPI inflation for the month of May 2014 stands at 6.01%.

 Consumer Price Index (CPI)– The CPI, on the other hand, captures the effect of the change in prices at a retail level.
 As a consumer, CPI inflation is what really matters.
 The calculation of CPI is quite detailed as it involves classifying consumption into various categories and subcategories across urban and rural regions.
 Each of these categories is made into an index.
 This means the final CPI index is a composition of several internal indices.

 The computation of CPI is quite rigorous and detailed.
 It is one of the most critical metrics for studying the economy.
 A national statistical agency called the Ministry of Statistics and Programme Implementation (MOSPI) publishes the CPI numbers around the 2nd week of every month.